 The United States Constitution was written by a group of thinkers who knew that government power was dangerous and should be restricted by explicit rules about what government cannot do.

-They perceived the rights of mankind as “negative” in nature.
+They perceived the rights of mankind as negative in nature.
 The Bill of Rights exists to enumerate the actions that the federal government cannot do.
 If one were to reread the Bill of Rights with fresh eyes, it is plain that it does create new rights.

-Today, the notion of a “constitutional right” is routinely misused.
-Technically, there are no “constitutional rights.”
+Today, the notion of a constitutional right is routinely misused.
+Technically, there are no constitutional rights.
 The Constitution merely protects those rights which have always existed and will continue to exist without any of the American founding documents.

-However, in our context, we can assume that when someone claims a “constitutional right,” he or she is noting that the Constitution restricts infringement on the free exercise of some activity.
+However, in our context, we can assume that when someone claims a constitutional right, he or she is noting that the Constitution restricts infringement on the free exercise of some activity.

 This is what pro-choice advocates mean when they argue for a constitutional right to abortion.

-The Role of the Judge in Our System of Government
+The Role of the Supreme Court Judge

-In the United States, judges have the power of “judicial review.”
+In the United States, judges have the power of judicial review.

 This was determined in one of the first noteworthy cases of the newly-established Supreme Court of the United States: Marbury v.
 Madison.
-This is the primary “check” against the legislative branch that the judicial branch possesses in its arsenal.
+This is the primary check against the legislative branch that the judicial branch possesses in its arsenal.

 In the system of English Common Law—from which most of the United States Constitution is derived—much of the constitution was unwritten.
 Indeed, judicial opinions are an exception.
 The United States Constitution was put in writing to prevent it from becoming adrift over the years.